davidcharles212/simon-stamps/README.md

 # About Simon's Stamps

-Simon is a good man who loves grilled cheese sammiches and stamps ;)
+Simon is a good man who loves grilled goat sammiches and stamps ;)

 Info bout Stamps...
 BOOBS!